How to travel between Furano and Tokyo

 Sightseeing buses are numerous around Furano, but a lot of them run only in summer and do not target foreign tourists.
 Relatively easy to use by foreigners are the following three tourist buses that run during the summer months.
 They make scheduled stops at popular sightseeing spots, but do not provide tour guides:

-Starting and ending at Biei Station, these buses run along two main course around Biei 2-3 times per day: one visits the Patchwork Road, while the other visits the Panorama Road and the Blue Pond.
-The tours take 80-190 minutes and cost 2000 yen.
+Starting and ending at Biei Station, these buses run once per day along a variety of courses around Biei.
+The tours take around two hours and cost 1500 to 2500 yen.
 Reservations can be made at major JR stations in Hokkaido until two days in advance, via the internet (until four business days in advance) or at the tourist information office in front of Biei Station until shortly before departure, as long as vacant seats are available.

-Starting and ending in Furano (and one in Asahikawa), these buses run along three main courses around Furano once per day, with two also visiting Biei (with the option to disjoin the tour in Biei).
-The tours last 4-7 hours and cost 3000 to 5000 yen.
+Starting and ending in Furano (and one in Asahikawa), these buses run along three main courses around Furano once per day, with two also visiting Biei (and the option to disjoin the tour in Biei).
+The tours last 5-7 hours and cost 4000 to 5000 yen.
 Reservations are possible at major JR stations in Hokkaido (until two days in advance) or at the tourist information office in front of Furano Station (until just before departure), as long as vacant seats are available.